 These film directors have the magic touch when it comes to cinema.
 And in the unlikely case that they ever need a backup career, we think they’d also make stellar graphic designers.

 Which location is next on your list?
 Hopefully these world-class directors have inspired you to explore the amazing places waiting for you out there, from the bright lights of Seoul to the ancient ruins of Petra.
 Perhaps you've got somewhere completely different in mind for your future travels?
-Let us know on social media, we'd love to hear from you and don't forget we have the perfect selection on large houses to rent.
+Let us know on social media, we'd love to hear from you and don't forget we have the perfect selection of party houses, country houses and hen party houses to rent.

 Pais, Arthur J. (2007).
 Capturing India in Darjeeling Limited. rediff.com